 As the important computing happens on the backend performance is really important when building the backend.

-Usually the backend runs a small set of powerful machines.
+Usually the backend runs on a small set of powerful machines.
 Access is controlled and there is usually more logging and monitoring put in place.

 Skill associated with backend development: